oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 ![](images/67-lombok-install-completed.png)

-Once Lombok has been installed you need to exit and then start Eclipse to have it recognized (The eclipse restart process is not a full restart.)
+Once Lombok has been installed you need to exit and then start Eclipse to have it recognized (The restart option in Eclipse is not sufficient.)

 - Click the `File` menu then `Exit` (**do not chose restart**, that does not trigger the reload of the entire Eclipse environment)

-- Re-start Eclipse using the method described above.
+- Re-start Eclipse using the method described above, make sure it's Eclipse you are starting, not the installer.)

 We can check that Lombok has been installed

-- Click the `Help` Manu then the `About Eclipse IDE` option
+- Click the `Help` Menu then the `About Eclipse IDE` option

 ![](images/68-lombok-access-eclipse-about-menu.png)

-- You may need to scroll down in the `About` popup, but towards the end you should see the Lombok instalation confirmation (in this case 1.18.12)
+- You may need to scroll down in the `About` popup, but towards the end you should see the Lombok installation confirmation (in this case 1.18.12)

 ![](images/69-lombok-installed-version.png)